-On September 4, the CDC issued an eviction moratorium that protects many renters from being evicted for non-payment of rent through December 31st.
+On September 4, the CDC issued an eviction moratorium that protects many renters from being evicted for non-payment of rent.
+This moratorium has been extended and will now be in effect through at least January 31, 2021.
 In order to halt an eviction during this time, you MUST fill out and sign a declaration form and give a copy to your landlord.
 The declaration form and more information can be downloaded at the links below:

 - Though the CARES Act eviction moratorium expired on July 25, 2020, you may still be entitled to protection if your landlord is getting mortgage relief.
 For more information visit:

 - RI Legal Services has set up a hotline to provide information about the CDC Eviction Moratorium.
 The number to call is 401-633-9124.